opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

  First, as a matter of strategy, lawyers who are advising a claimant who is ineligible to own a HDB flat must be very careful in asking for the appropriate prayers.
 It is suggested that as a matter of prudence, such a claimant should ask for a monetary award instead of a proprietary interest.

  Second, even if an ineligible claimant asked for a proprietary interest, it is contended that such a claimant should not [be] precluded from being granted a monetary award.
 Such a monetary award is meant to satisfy an equity that has been raised due to a representation made by the defendant to the claimant.
-Unlike PP v Intra Group (Holdings) Co Inc [1991] 1 SLR(R) 154, where an award of a monetary remedy would have the effect of undermining the Residential Property Act (Cap 274, 2009 Rev Ed), the underlying policy of the HDA is not compromised by a monetary award in the context of [a] proprietary estoppel claim.
+Unlike PP v Intra Group (Holdings) Co Inc <span class="citation">[1991] 1 SLR(R) 154</span>, where an award of a monetary remedy would have the effect of undermining the Residential Property Act (Cap 274, 2009 Rev Ed), the underlying policy of the HDA is not compromised by a monetary award in the context of [a] proprietary estoppel claim.

 37     The first is a matter of practical advice, and I need make no further mention of it.
 I focus, instead, on the second response.
 The law of proprietary estoppel is that the court has the discretion to award compensation when the circumstances suggest that such a remedy would do justice between the parties.
 This proposition also finds support from _Snell’s Equity_ (John McGhee gen ed) (Sweet & Maxwell, 2010) at para 12-028, which states that, “the court now also recognises that compensation can be used as a complementary remedy when expectations cannot be fulfilled, wholly or in part, in specie”.
 This is also noted by the authors of _Gray and Gray_ at para 9.2.95: